7 Critical Errors to Avoid When Selling Your Business in California

 Market timing pressures further magnify these risks.
 When health issues, burnout, or external threats force an accelerated sale, business owners often settle for the first Buyer or fail to present the business in its best light.
 This reactive approach strips away leverage.
 A strategic exit demands careful alignment between business performance, market dynamics, and Buyer demand—none of which can be addressed effectively under urgent conditions.

-Improve your success rate: Get Free Consultation
+Improve your success rate: Get a Free Consultation

 Common Types of Selling Errors